 The Department of Exploratory Studies serves as an entry point to The University of Toledo for students who are exploring college majors, or working to meet the admission requirements of a specific program/college.
 It also offers services to enhance a student's transition to the university setting and become successful in their academic pursuits.
-The Department of Exploratory Studies includes services for non-degree seeking students, Pre-major students, Exploratory Studies students, Conditional Students, College Credit Plus, and the QUEST for Success Program.
+The Department of Exploratory Studies includes services for non-degree seeking students, Pre-major students, Exploratory Studies students, College Credit Plus, and the QUEST students who are undecided on their major.

 The QUEST Program ensures that students who are undecided on a major and are exploring their options have access to the resources necessary to make informed academic and career choices.
 Students can stay in the QUEST Program for a maximum of three academic semesters.
 At any time during the three semesters, providing they meet the requirements for their chosen major, students can declare a major in an academic college.

 The program provides academic advising that serves the various needs of students choosing a major and refers them to other campus events, services, and resources such as Career Events, tutoring, career development, and others as necessary.
 While in the QUEST program, students work to fulfill general education requirements.
 Employers are looking for college-educated employees with transferable job skills.
 QUEST helps students gain these skills, which include critical thinking, decision-making, and adaptation to change.